 Slide the shaft and assembled bearings into the pedestal bore until the inboard bearing is fully seated against the pedestal shoulder.
+Use caution not to roll or damage the lip of the oil seal (34).

 When installing the shaft and bearings into the bearing bore, push against the outer race.
 Never hit the balls or ball cage.